Guilhermedgl/wirecard-challenger/README.md

 - GET - http://localhost:3000/status
   the api response to you all the payments
 - GET - http://localhost:3000/status/:id
  The api response with the specific payment id on params.

 - BODY - FORM-URLENCODED
 - The keys are:
   - client
   - name
   - email
   - cpf
   - amount
   - type (Boleto or Credit Card)
   - cardName
   - cardNumber
   - cardExp
   - cardCvv

+## Stack
+Node.JS, Express.JS and MongoDB.